 National Origin Discrimination in California

-Discrimination on national origin can also include treating individuals unfavorably because they are married to (or associated with) a person of a specific national origin.
-Workplace discrimination will occur if the victim is of the same national origin as the person who perpetrated the discrimination.
+National origin employment discrimination in California can also include treating individuals unfavorably because they are married to (or associated with) a person of a specific national origin.

 The law prohibits workplace discrimination, including recruiting, termination, compensation, work assignments, promotions, layoffs, training, fringe benefits, and any other concept or condition of employment based on the employee's nationality.